Torq HyperAgents™: The Next Evolution of Agentic SecOps

 Templates Library

-Torq’s template library provides ready-to-use HyperAgents that accelerate deployment of intelligent, security workflows.
+Torq’s template library provides ready-to-use HyperAgents AI Agents that accelerate deployment of intelligent, security workflows.

 What Makes Torq HyperAgents Unique?

-While other “AI automations” in the market still rely on static workflows dressed up with LLM prompts, Torq HyperAgents are autonomous operational entities, each with:
+While other “AI automations” in the market still rely on static workflows dressed up with LLM prompts, Torq HyperAgents contains autonomous operational entities, each with:

 • Contextual reasoning